lmapii/practical-zephyr/02_devicetree/readme.md

-`<phandle>` type, A `<u32>` value used to reference another node in the devicetree.

-`phandle` is also a standard property defined by the DTSpec, and funnily enough it has the type `<u32>`

-The phandle property specifies a numerical identifier for a node that is unique within the devicetree.
-The phandle property value is used by other nodes that need to refer to the node associated with the property.

-MostdevicetreesinDTS(seeAppendixA)willnotcontainexplicitphandleproperties.TheDTCtoolautomatically inserts the phandle properties when the DTS is compiled into the binary DTB format.

-Phandle and path references can be automatically generated by referencing a label instead of explicitly specifying a phandle value or the full path to a node.
-Labels are only used in the devicetree source format and are not encoded into the DTB binary.

-Zephyr doesn't forbid specifying a phandle (!) explicitly, try it out!

 Labels are only used in the devicetree source format and are not encoded into the DTB binary. similarly, the phandle is not accessible in the Zephyr API but generates tokens.